Ameresco's Landfill RNG Projects Are Now Available for Forward Purchase on Greentruth

 Browse the full Greentruth RNG project registry

-What Is a Forward QET (fQET) and Why It Matters for 2027 Planning
+What Is a Forward QET (fQET) and Why It Matters for 2026–2027 Planning

 fQETs carry no additional cost relative to spot QETs.
-The forward structure delivers two advantages that spot purchasing cannot: buyers lock in today's price against 2027 supply, and they secure traceable, serialized certificates for forward-looking Scope 1 emissions planning before production begins.
+The forward structure delivers two advantages that spot purchasing cannot: buyers lock in today's price against 2026 and 2027 supply, and they secure traceable, serialized certificates for forward-looking Scope 1 emissions planning before production begins.
 For procurement teams managing annual GHG disclosure cycles, the ability to document committed RNG supply for a future reporting year — with blockchain-verified provenance — eliminates a category of compliance risk that paper-based forward agreements cannot address.

 Fuel Attribute Documentation Certificate Status — What Buyers Need to Know